Here are the answers to some of the most often asked questions to help you plan your visit.

 There are also certain items that we do not allow into the theatre so please refer to our food and drink policy below so that you are aware of what you can bring in with you.

 What if I’m late?

-While we recommend arriving early, we know that being late is sometimes unavoidable.
-Don’t worry if you do find yourself delayed – you’ll be able to view the performance on a TV monitor until you can take your seat at the interval.
+If you are late you will be able to view the performance on a TV monitor until we can seat you at the interval.

 Do you have a cloakroom?

-Yes – our cloakroom is free of charge and you’ll find it on the lower ground level of the theatre.
+Yes – our cloakroom is free of charge and is on the lower ground level of the theatre.

 We suggest that you take advantage of this facility for bags and coats so that you are free to enjoy the evening unencumbered.

 I’ve got a question that isn’t answered here can you help?

 Our audiences have rated the friendliness of our staff as 4.7 out of 5 so feel free to call us or email us and we’ll do our very best to help you.
 Our friendly box office team are happy to help.

 Give us a call on 020 7845 9300 (we’re open Monday-Friday 10am-6pm) or email: email@example.com.